Christians For Better Government Christians For Better Government

 Houston, TX 77288-0314

-ph: 713-655-0315
+ph: (769)208-6177

-fax: 713-655-0315
+fax: www.twitter.com/williewrightjr

 willie

-Rev. C. Anderson Davis was born July 7 in the coal town of Pocohontas, Virginia.
+the Grandfather of Juneteenth, was born July 7 in the coal town of Pocohontas, Virginia.
 The town was noted for having a very excellent school system.
 He attended both public and parochial schools.
 He finished the city's public school a year earlier, and then went on to the county schools.
 He was blessed to have competent and caring teachers in both school systems during his ealier years.
 His father was dissatisfied with all the inadequate equipment in high school and being a good father, he wanted to make sure his son received the best education possible; so he enrolled him in a Methodist church school in Morristown, TN.
 From there he attended Clark College in Atlanta, GA.
 He studied two (2) majors, one in Social Sciences and one in Physical Science.
 There at Clark College he pledged Alpha Phi Alpha Fraternity, Inc., and was later the Editor in Chief for the Sphinx Magazine.
 Later, Rev. C. Anderson Davis enrolled in Gammon Theological Seminary and became one of Gammon's Outstanding Theo Logs.
 Four years later, he was chosen to receive a scholarship to attend Boston University.
 Further, Rev. Davis was privileged to pastor Methodist churches for more than two decades.

-As his life progressed, he became involved with civil rights and the National Association for the Advancement of Colored People (NAACP).
-The load was becoming increasingly too heavy and demanding for one to handle.
 One day at a NAACP meeting, a beautiful charming woman walked in and after the meeting, she sought Rev. Davis and said to him, "It seems like you need some help, a secretary would be beneficial."
 Needless to say, she has been helping and assisting him ever since.
 This Dynamic Duo of Rev. C. Anderson Davis and Mrs. Bertha Emma Davis was very connected and shared the vision of a better quality of life for others.
 They moved to Houston, Texas in 1969 for the sole purpose of reorganizing the NAACP.
 Rev. Davis strove to ensure equal access and equal protection under the law for all people.
 Later in 1973 he reorganized the National Emancipation Association (NEA) and thus Juneteenth had new life and the celebration began.

 Rev. C. Anderson Davis had a very soft spot in his heart for children, senior citizens, and the disabled.
 Also, he worked diligently to provide quality independent living and activities for the elderly and disabled.
 Through the National Emancipation Association Credit Union, which he established, countless scholarships and financial assistance were awarded to many inner city students who wished to further their education.
 Aspiring African American businessmen and entrepreneurs who did not qualify for a traditional bank loan could borrow from the credit union for their start up business(es).